Definition of

 The law as a legal norm

-It can be said that laws limit the free will of human beings who live in society : they function as an external control to which people's behavior is subjected to ensure that a series of norms that respond to the needs of the community are met.
-If a person considers that it is right to carry out an action that is punishable by law, it is normal for them to refrain from doing so, leaving aside their individual belief.
+It can be said that laws limit the free will of human beings who live in society : they function as an external control to which people's behavior is subjected to ensure that a series of rules that respond to the needs of the community are met.
+If a person considers that it is okay to carry out an action that is punishable by law, it is normal for them to refrain from doing so, leaving aside their individual belief.

 The case of gay marriage